2024-2025 Academic Catalog

 This seminar course focuses on comprehensive and complex issues related to physical therapy management of the orthopedic patient, including: application of biomechanical principles to movement and therapeutic exercise; principles of conditioning; training and therapeutic exercise prescription and rehabilitation; physical therapy management of the post-operative patient; medical diagnostics; documentation; and clinical administration.
 Students will study the history of manual therapies and current philosophies of patient care.
 The student will also be given an opportunity to develop interpersonal communication and work ethic skills associated with project development and production and role playing patient simulations.
 Prerequisite(s): Successful completion of all prior course work as outlined in the University of Dayton DPT curriculum.
 Corequisite(s): DPT 975.

 DPT 986.
-Clinical Issues Seminar: Orthopedics II.
+Clinical Issues Seminar: Advanced Musculoskeletal Topics.
 3 Hours

 Seminar presenting/discussing comprehensive issues related to physical therapy management of the complex orthopedic patient with select axial musculoskeletal pathologies.
 Includes chronic pain management, medical diagnostics, surgical intervention for the spine, differential diagnosis, and age-related pathologies.
 Prerequisite(s): Successful completion of all prior course work as outlined in the University of Dayton DPT curriculum.